For a step-by-step explanation of everything you need to know to ace your SAC or exam, check out our How To Write A Killer Language Analysis ebook.

 Whether or not you’ve seen that particular document before, you’ve probably got something similar.
 You’ve also probably thought, ‘this sheet is absolutely amazing – it has everything I need and it tells me how language persuades!’ – I know I did.
 Unfortunately, this mindset is wrong.
 Don’t fall into the trap like so many other students have over the years.
+For a detailed guide on Language Analysis including how to prepare for your SAC and exam, check out our Ultimate Guide to VCE Language Analysis.

 The following comes from VCAA 2009 English Assessment Report: